Kim Kardashian Fans Won't Be Happy About This

 Kim Kardashian West has come under fire for a now-deleted Instagram post promoting an appetite suppressing lollipop.

-The Keeping Up with the Kardashians star shared a sponsored post on her social media account, encouraging her followers to check out a lollipop made by Flat Tummy Co. that supposedly curbs your appetite helping you get the flat tummy that society expects you to have, or some such nonsense.
-The Kardashians are known for promoting products on their social media platforms but this #ad struck a nerve with fellow celebrities and fans who quickly put the reality star on blast for sending a negative message to her young, impressionable fans.
+The Keeping Up With the Kardashians star shared a sponsored post on her social media account, encouraging her followers to check out a lollipop made by Flat Tummy Co. that supposedly curbs your appetite, helping you get the flat tummy that society expects you to have, or some such nonsense.

+The Kardashians are known for promoting products on their social media platforms but this ad struck a nerve with fellow celebrities and fans, who quickly put the reality star on blast for sending a negative message to her young, impressionable fans.

 In her post, Kardashian praised the lollipop and the results it gives as “literally unreal,” pushing her 111 million followers to head to the company’s website quick before a deal on the treats ran out.
 It’s not the first time the business mogul has promoted the brand.
 Kardashian made headlines earlier this year when she shared a post advertising the company’s diet shakes — though fans were more concerned about the disheveled state of her kitchen than the meal replacement drink she claimed to be on.

-Both Khloe Kardashian and Kourtney Kardashian also rep Flat Tummy Co, sharing posts about fat-burning teas and diet drink mixes with their millions of followers, though neither sister has posted anything about an appetite-suppressing lollipop yet.
+Both Khloe Kardashian and Kourtney Kardashian also rep Flat Tummy Co., sharing posts about fat-burning teas and diet drink mixes with their millions of followers, though neither sister has posted anything about an appetite-suppressing lollipop yet.

 Though it’s expected at this point that celebrities will use their massive followings to garner new business partnerships, and plenty of A-listers promote brands on their Instagrams, Kardashian’s latest endorsement has hit a nerve with her peers and her dedicated fan base.